turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_report/index.md

 ### Collect reports from local files

-You can also collect AWS CUR files from local files.
+You can also reports from local files.

 ```hcl
 partition "aws_cost_and_usage_report" "local_cur" {